 Competitive swimming is regulated by a global body, the International Swimming Federation, which is commonly referred to as FINA.
 The organization was founded in 1908.
 The following are some of the rules set by the governing body:

-- When you start the race or turn, you are permitted to swim underwater for a maximum of 15 minutes.
-After that 15 minutes, you must put your head above the water.
+- When you start the race or turn, you are permitted to swim underwater for a maximum of 15 meters.
+After those 15 meters, you must put your head above the water.

 - You are allowed to use any stroke you like.
 The only exception is during medley events – individual and relay races – where you are only restricted in four strokes.